Ministry of Agriculture, Fisheries and Food (United Kingdom): Buffer depots

 The storage of the food stocks was not without problems; margarine containers tended to mould and stacks were liable to collapse, while sugar and flour sacks were regularly punctured by warehouse workmen in order to make them more stackable at the cost of negating the intended protection against moisture ingress and rodent damage.
 The stocks were also subject to pilferage, while the ability of the mostly Second World War-era buildings to avoid damage from the blast effects of a nuclear weapon was dubious.
 Even if most of the depot network was to survive a nuclear strike, there were regular concerns at an official level (let alone in independent analysis) that the total tonnage of the stockpile would be inadequate to feed the surviving population (typically estimated at some forty million who would need feeding for up to three months until imports were reestablished).

 In addition to foodstuffs, the depots contained an estimated 400,000 cooking items (Soyer boilers, baking trays, No. 4 Field Cookers, "dixie" camp kettles, and so on) and 1.4 million bowls and spoons, as well as Second World War-era mobile bakeries, tarpaulins and tents, hurricane lamps, hammer mills for making flour, and emergency grain elevators and dischargers.
 This equipment stockpile was also perceived as being inadequate to meet the needs of a post-strike population.

 With the end of the Cold War, the buffer depots began being stood down from July 1991 onwards; the stockpile was initially meant to be retained in a "smaller, more flexible" state with a focus on ready-to-eat foodstuffs rather than raw ingredients, but in February 1993 it was decided that modern food supply practices were now sufficiently robust for commercial stocks to meet "expected needs in the aftermath of any conceivable attack" and so the government stockpile could be disposed of completely, with this decision being made public that March.
 By November 1995, the last depots had closed; while a number of depots would remain in MAFF (and, later, DEFRA) possession after this date, disposal efforts were noted as "nearing completion" in March 2002.

-Duncan Campbell compiled a comprehensive, if not necessarily complete, (Note: Quoting Campbell, "[t]he information in this table is mostly extracted from telephone directories, over a period of years.
+Duncan Campbell compiled a comprehensive (but not complete) (Note: Quoting Campbell, "[t]he information in this table is mostly extracted from telephone directories, over a period of years.
 It is therefore necessarily both incomplete and out of date.
-MAFF refuse to supply a list of Buffer Depots[.]") list of buffer depot locations in his book War Plan UK which is reproduced below:
+MAFF refuse to supply a list of Buffer Depots[.]") list of buffer depot locations in his book War Plan UK.